elearning-x/certificat-ia/Part_1/1.6/p1_6_2_lab_solutions_qualitative_en.md

 ## Data Import

-Import the data from the file `gr.csv` and provide a numerical summary. \[Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.\]
+Import the data from the file `gr.csv` and provide a numerical summary. \[Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.\].
+In Fun Campus, the datasets are located in the `data/` directory.

 ```{code-cell} python
 gr = pd.read_csv("data/gr.csv", header=0, sep=";")